 Dear Applicant for the Tinney Family Arts Scholarship,

-This scholarship is to be awarded to a graduating High School Senior who has demonstrated artistic talent and the ambition to strive for excellence.
-All areas of the Arts will be accepted and considered.
+This scholarship is to be awarded to a graduating High School Senior who lives in Newport County and who has demonstrated artistic talent and the ambition to strive for excellence.
+All areas of the Arts will be considered.
 It is the desire in giving this scholarship that the Tinney family’s protégé will cherish and perpetuate the Tinney legacy while making the most of his/her own inherent artistic abilities.

 The guidelines for the Tinney Family Arts Scholarship are attached.
 If you have any questions, please send an e-mail to firstname.lastname@example.org with “Tinney Scholarship” in the subject line.

 The Tinney Family Arts Scholarship Committee

 - Deadline for the application and all support materials is: May 15, 2020

 - The $2000.00 Tinney Family Arts Scholarship will be awarded by the Arts & Cultural Alliance of Newport County to a serious Arts student who is a senior in high school (any high school or

 “homeschooled”) who lives in Newport County (Jamestown, Newport, Middletown, Portsmouth, Tiverton, Little Compton), RI.

 - He/she excels in an area or areas of the Arts including but not limited to: fine arts, visual arts, (illustration, graphic design, multimedia), performing arts, the literary arts (creative writing, poetry), music (performance, composing), theatre.
 Other “sub-genres” may also be considered.

 - The Arts applicant must have been accepted to a post-secondary arts program in one of the Arts areas outlined above.